Scanning gate microscopy probing of anisotropic electron flow in a two dimensional electron gas at the (110) $\mathrm{LaAlO}_3/\mathrm{SrTiO}_3$ interface: A theoretical investigation: Results

 In Fig.~\ref{fig:LAO_DR}, we present the low-energy band structure of the (110) LAO/STO layer around the $\Gamma$ point.
 The dashed curve corresponds to the bands obtained without the scaling procedure, i.e. $s = 1$, while the solid curve represents the dispersion calculated with the scaling factor $s = 3$.
 We observe that at low energies, there is a very good agreement between the two models.
 The second subband, which also exhibits anisotropic dispersion, is separated by approximately 50 meV from the bottom of the first band.
 Since we are interested in the low-energy properties, we will work within a Fermi energy regime that allows for the occupation of only the lowest energy subband.

 In Fig. \ref{fig:LAO_DR} we depict three Fermi surfaces calculated for $E_F = 2, 5$ and $8$ meV, with colors representing the Fermi wavelength $\lambda = 2\pi/|\mathbf{k}|$.
 The Fermi contours are distinctly non-circular, exhibiting a significant variation in the Fermi wavelengths along the contour.
 In the following, we will consider the case of $E_F = 5$ meV.
+The concrete choice of the Fermi energy has no qualitative effect on the results presented here, and it only affects the Fermi wavelength, so by that the obtained distance between the conductance fringes.